BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 # Envelope Hierarchy

-This section is informative, and describes envelopes from the perspective of their hierachical structure and the semantic constructs it supports.
+This section is informative, and describes envelopes from the perspective of their hierachical structure and the various ways they can be formatted.

 An envelope consists of a `subject` and one or more `predicate-object` pairs called `assertions`: